-While mechanical cleaning methods can produce atomically clean areas by breaking the van der Waals bonds between the contamination and the underlying material using tips commonly used in \acrfull{afm},\cite{lindvall_cleaning_2012, schweizer_mechanical_2020} this is an inherently slow process and thus does not scale well to larger areas.
-Plasma cleaning can be effective in etching surface-bound polymer contamination,\cite{cunge_dry_2015} however, a successful etching process relies on carefully chosen parameters for the plasma energy and density, as well as treatment duration, to not damage the underlying material in the process.\cite{ferrah_xps_2016, ferrah_cf4h2_2019} Cleaning techniques using laser ablation can also effectively remove contamination, but are limited to the laser spot size, restricting their application on the larger scale,\cite{jia_toward_2016, tripathi_cleaning_2017} and methods like current-induced annealing are limited to electrically conductive materials and require electrode attachment.\cite{moser_current-induced_2007, bolotin_ultrahigh_2008, wang_ultraclean_2016}
+While mechanical cleaning methods can produce atomically clean areas by breaking the van der Waals bonds between the contamination and the underlying material using tips commonly used in \acrfull{afm}\cite{lindvall_cleaning_2012, schweizer_mechanical_2020}, this is an inherently slow process and thus does not scale well to larger areas.
+Plasma cleaning can be effective in etching surface-bound polymer contamination\cite{cunge_dry_2015}, however, a successful etching process relies on carefully chosen parameters for the plasma energy and density, as well as treatment duration, to not damage the underlying material in the process\cite{ferrah_xps_2016, ferrah_cf4h2_2019}.
+Cleaning techniques using laser ablation can also effectively remove contamination, but are limited to the laser spot size, restricting their application on the larger scale\cite{jia_toward_2016, tripathi_cleaning_2017}, and methods like current-induced annealing are limited to electrically conductive materials and require electrode attachment\cite{moser_current-induced_2007, bolotin_ultrahigh_2008, wang_ultraclean_2016}.
 Therefore, thermal solutions for sample cleaning are often used due to their rather simple installation and ease of use.
-Many setups also allow annealing in controlled ambient environments, such as inert, reducing, and oxidizing atmospheres, as well as vacuum, the selection of which can have a drastic effect not only on the cleaning process but also on the integrity of the 2D material, with electrical doping,\cite{ahn_procedure_2013, kumar_influence_2013} defect formation,\cite{lin_graphene_2012, gong_rapid_2013} induced strain,\cite{choi_effect_2015, wang_direct_2017} and graphitization of carbonaceous contamination\cite{karlsson_graphene_2017} being common side effects of thermal annealing processes.
+Many setups allow annealing in controlled ambient environments, such as inert, reducing, and oxidizing atmospheres, as well as vacuum, the selection of which can have a drastic effect not only on the cleaning process but also on the integrity of the 2D material, with electrical doping\cite{ahn_procedure_2013, kumar_influence_2013}, defect formation\cite{lin_graphene_2012, gong_rapid_2013}, induced strain\cite{choi_effect_2015, wang_direct_2017}, and graphitization of carbonaceous contamination\cite{karlsson_graphene_2017} being common side effects of thermal annealing processes.